pepopowitz/tight-feedback-loops/src/slides/03_tdd.md

 without having to go through half of this loop?

-...

-What if you could collaborate with the developer while they are coding?

-And we're recommending Test Driven Development to help make it happen.
+Our good friend Rob has some advice for us

 ---
+class: full-screen-image, meme
+background-image: url(images/vanilla-ice.jpg)

+# Collaborate!

+???

+And Tyler and i have a great way for that to happen.

+---
-class: title
+class: full-screen-image, meme
+background-image: url(images/vanilla-ice.jpg)

-# Test Driven Development
+# Test Driven Development!

+???

 ---
 class: title